APPLE MACINTOSH COMPUTER SUPPORT PAGE for CATALINA (currently 10.15.3)

 Make sure Enable CryptoTokenKit framework support is checked.

-You also need to change the Default Signing Format to CAdES-Equivalent
+You also need to change the Default Signing Format from PKCS#7-Detached to CAdES-Equivalent

 Problems accessing DTS?

 You have to use the Safari web browser (Chrome has not worked for anyone)

 Select the Show Details (button)